sachiniyer/megalodon-rs-no-openssl/README.md

 # Megalodon Without OpenSSL
 Just changed some package feature flags to make this compile without `openssl` (no linking to `-lssl`, or `-lcrypto`).
-The rest of it is the same
+The rest of it is the same.

+You should be able to add a lot more compilation targets now (including wasm)

 # Megalodon